[BEST FIX] – ‘The application was unable to start correctly (0xc000007b)’ error in Windows 10

 Fixing ‘The application was unable to start correctly (0xc000007b)’ error in Windows 10

 As mentioned, there are a few reasons why you might be seeing this error, each requiring a different fix.
 The system is not actually going to be helpful enough to tell what the reason is at any given time, so here are just a few things you can try.

 Perform a clean boot of Windows 10

-- Type ‘msconfig’ into the Search Windows (Cortana) box.
+- Type ‘msconfig’ into the Search Windows box (accessible by clicking the magnifying glass icon in your Windows taskbar).

 - Click the Services tab then check the ‘Hide all Microsoft services’ check box and then Disable all.